Description

 Feed manufacturers add them to rations as a fibrous component that stabilizes digestion.

-They are mainly used in cattle feeding — they support rumen function and improve feed utilization.
+They are mainly used in cattle nutrition — they support rumen function and improve feed utilization.

 They increase feed intake and help maintain consistent performance.